 - Limited thermostat controls to +/- 3 degrees;

-- Automated energy controls to adjust the interior lighting based on the level of natural light in the terminal;
+- Automated energy controls to adjust the interior lighting relative to the natural light in the terminal;

-- All incandescent taxiway lights at Tulsa International Airport and R.L.
-Jones, Jr. Airport have been replaced with LED lighting, reducing the amount of electricity both airports use to light the airfields at night; and
+- Incandescent runway, taxiway, and guidance sign lights at Tulsa International Airport and R.L.
+Jones, Jr. Airport are being replaced with LED lighting, reducing the amount of electricity both airports use to light the airfields at night; and

-- When TUL’s main runway was under reconstruction the materials removed were crushed and used to level areas of airport land for future development instead of going to a landfill.
+- When TUL’s main runway was under reconstruction the material removed was crushed and used to level areas of airport land for future development.
 This approach resulted in 170,000 tons of concrete being diverted from area landfills.

 Tulsa International Airport initiated an office paper recycling campaign in March 2010 and started aggressively working with tenants and vendors to promote sustainable activities where feasible.
-In November 2012, as a result of this collaboration, the Airport took another great stride to decrease our environmental footprint by recycling paper, plastics, and cardboard generated by customers, staff, and tenants.
+In November 2012, as a result of this collaboration, the Airport took another great stride to decrease our environmental footprint by recycling paper, plastics, aluminum cans, and cardboard generated by customers, staff, and tenants.
 The Airport also started diverting trash generated at the terminal and some satellite facilities to the “Energy from Waste” plant.
-The first quarter of 2015, the Airport has reduced its landfill use by 94%.
-This equates to 190.1 tons of reusable materials diverted from the landfill.
-To date, the measurable Green Initiatives recycling efforts have rerouted over 171,657 tons of reusable materials away from the landfills.
+Through December 2017, the measurable Green Initiatives recycling efforts have rerouted over 3,687 tons (77%) of reusable materials away from the Municipal Solid Waste Landfill (MSWLF).